Reed-CompBio/spras/README.md

 Right now, this repo contains all the pieces that are being integrated into a single framework.
 This is very much a work in progress.
-The latest features can be found on the `development` branch.

 ## Components
 **Configuration file**: Specifies which pathway reconstruction algorithms to run, which hyperparameter combinations to use, and which datasets to run them on.